Skip to main content

 Then we talk about Adjust it.
 What are people actually going to do?
 What are they willing to commit to?

-Do we clear our clients of all mental health issues?
+Do we clear our clients of all difficult mental health conversations?
 Not even close.

 Is there a book you can read?
 Maybe.